agravier/crdt-study/README.md

 #### Code layout

-Each module providing a functional interface with alternative implementation is created as a
+Major modules providing a functional interface with alternative implementations is are laid out as a folder module with:

+- an `interface.py` file containing the interface to implement (usually a protocol or an abstract class),
+- an `impl/` submodule with one implementation of the interface per file, and
+- an `__init__.py` that exports the interface classes and each implementing class.

+This the case for `crdt.lww_graph`, `crdt.lww_set`, `crdt.distributed` and
+`crdt.clock`.

+Less central components may have both interface and implementation in a single Python file (e.g. `crdt.lww_graph.edge`, `crdt.distributed.operation`).

 #### Testing, packaging and dependencies